19 Useful Tips for Visiting Uzbekistan

 Spring – Spring begins in February and ends in May.
 Average temperatures during this time can range from 60 to 89°F. Rain levels are high during the Spring.

 Fall – Fall begins in October and ends in the beginning of December.
-Temperatures are lower than Summer, but still warm enough.
+Temperatures are lower than in summer, but they are still warm enough.
 Rain levels increase in the Fall.

 Staying Healthy in Uzbekistan